PublicDomainRelease/ModelMuse/readme.txt

 MF2005_Importer is compiled with the Intel Fortran compiler.

-ModelMuse uses a number of custom comoponents which must be installed in Delphi XE2 before compiling ModelMuse.
+ModelMuse uses a number of custom comoponents which must be installed in Delphi XE or Delphi XE2 before compiling ModelMuse.
 Some are included with the ModelMuse source code.
 Addition required files or components are listed below.
 In some cases, the files must be altered before they can be used with ModelMuse.
 The required changes are listed below.